Culvert Design and Inspection

 Description

 Culverts are a critical component of our drainage system which protects people and property from the damaging effect of floods.
-Assessment and review of designs and condition reports are an essential function in asset management in todays setting of fiscal restraint.
+The assessment and review of culvert designs and condition reports are vital components of effective asset management.
+These functions ensure that resources are used efficiently, maintenance is properly planned, and culverts continue to provide reliable flood protection.

 Who Should Attend

-Engineers managers, reviewers, technicians, and inspectors not familiar with hydro technical engineering, such as:
+This course is designed for engineers, managers, reviewers, technicians, and inspectors who are not familiar with hydro-technical engineering.

 Course Syllabus